-Mercado Courtyards complies with the existing Character Type assigned to this property by the city.
-The site is designated as an "Urban Character" Type within the Character and Design Element of the recently approved 2035 General Plan.
+The Property is designated as an Urban Character Type within the Character and Design Element of the General Plan.
 Character Types describe the general pattern, form, and intensity of development.
 Character Types are distinct from zoning districts and land use categories.
 The Zoning Ordinance will govern specific development standards, such as building height, by zoning district.
 Per State Statute, Scottsdale must designate and maintain a broad variety of land uses and include density standards pertaining to land use categories that have such.
 Please reference the Land Use Element for that information.